 - Contact form

-If your business operates from different areas you will want to make this clear when showing your address and contact information.
+If your business operates out of several locations you will want to make that clear when displaying the address and contact information.

-You should also include a few links point to the most commonly asked questions page, useful pages, online booking request, support page, newsletter opt-in form, blog, etc.
+You could also include links pointing to commonly-asked questions page, frequently-visited pages, booking request, helpdesk, newsletter opt-in form, blog, etc.

-A blog can be a powerful marketing tool.
-Most blogging platforms typically include a content management system that allows you to easily promote your business by publishing content like the latest announcements, updates, educational articles, opinions and discussions, videos, media presentations, etc.
+A blog can be a very powerful marketing tool.
+Blogs typically comprise of a content management system that is simple to use and allows you to promote your business using content like announcements, updates, educational articles, discussions on current topics, promotional videos, webinars, etc.

-If you already have an existing website, then consider adding a WordPress-driven blog to promote your clinic.
+If you already have an medical or health website, then consider adding a WordPress-driven blog to create more exposure for your clinic.

-If you don’t have a website yet, or if your existing health-related website is hard to keep updated or not giving you the results you want, then WordPress can serve both as your business website and blog.
+If you don’t have a website yet, or if your existing site is very hard to manage or not delivering you the results you want, then WordPress can serve both as your website and business blog.

-Very few people know that WordPress can turn your web presence into an automated traffic machine that will begin to drive web traffic to your business, simply by adding content to your website on a consistent basis.
+Something few people know about, is that WordPress can turn your web presence into an automated traffic system that can begin driving web traffic to your web site, simply by adding new content on a regular basis to your website.

-- WordPress Website Traffic Blueprint – Learn How To Increase Your Web Traffic For Your Business Using WordPress
+- Website Traffic Blueprint – A Complete Guide To Increasing Your Web Traffic Automatically With WordPress

-As a professional health or medical services provider, having a compliant website is important.
-This is not only important for building trust and credibility with visitors, but also to ensure that no local, regional or federal laws or regulations are being broken wherever you provide services.
+Having a website that complies will all legal requirements online is vital.
+This is not only important for building credibility with visitors, but also to ensure that no local, regional or federal laws or regulations are being broken wherever your business is located.

-Adding the following legal pages to your medical website will help keep you out of trouble with most regulatory authorities, third-party service providers, and other potential legal threats or inconveniences:
+Depending on what services and products you provide, adding the following legal pages to your site will help keep you out of legal hot water with most regulatory authorities, third-party service providers, and other potential legal threats or inconveniences: